PaulaYaniz/Unit3/README.md

 ```
 The main screen includes an image and a card with a welcome message and buttons to navigate to different parts of the app.
 The image displayed is a "FitImage" widget, which scales the image to fit the size of the widget.
 The card displayed is an "MDCard" widget, which has a specific size_hint and orientation.
 Inside the card, there is an "MDLabel" widget with text, font style, and size hint settings.
 Additionally, there is an "MDScreen" widget, which contains an "MDBoxLayout" widget with several "MDFillRoundFlatIconButton" widgets.
 These buttons have text, font style, icon, and color settings, as well as an "on_press" event that changes the screen to a different screen in the app.

+This is helping my client in what she wants because this page will lead the users to other pages that follow the success criteria, like Statistics, How are you feeling, and Folders.
 ![image](https://user-images.githubusercontent.com/89135778/224180280-45a3829e-1043-4160-b8ab-4581f0ae0906.png)

 ### Feelings: Select an emotion